JoseBlancoSiles/reddit-API/AWS/EC2/NLP-model/training/selecting-the-best-model.md

 4. **Multiclass Classification Support:** Logistic Regression can be adapted for multiclass classification tasks.
 In the context of Reddit post classification, where posts can belong to multiple categories or subreddits, this makes Logistic Regression a practical choice.

 5. **Regularization:** Logistic Regression also offers regularization techniques like L1 and L2 regularization, which help prevent overfitting and improve the model's generalization capabilities.
 This is important when dealing with noisy and diverse text data, as seen in Reddit post titles.

-Refer to [Trained Models](../model-training/sparkML-multiclass-classification-models) to see the performance of other tested models such us Random Forest, Naive Bayes and more.